Thuraya: Satellites

-Thuraya operates two communications satellites built by Boeing.
+Thuraya operates two communications satellites built by Boeing or Airbus Defence and Space.

 Thuraya 1

 The first satellite, named Thuraya 1, had deficient solar panels and could not operate properly; this satellite was positioned above Korea for testing purposes.
 It was launched on 21 October 2000 by Sea Launch on a Zenit 3SL rocket.
 At launch it weighed 5250 kg.
 The satellite was used for testing and backup until May 2007, when it was moved to junk orbit and declared at its end of life.

 Thuraya 2

 Thuraya 2 was launched by Sea Launch on 10 June 2003.
 It is located in geosynchronous orbit at 44° E longitude with 6.3° inclination.
 The satellite can handle 13,750 simultaneous voice calls.
 This satellite currently serves most of Europe, the Middle East, Africa and parts of Asia.
 The craft had a weight of 3200 kg and an expected life of 12 years.
 The two solar-panel wings, each containing five panels, generate 11 kW electric power.
 The craft has two antenna systems: a round C-band antenna, 1.27 meters in diameter and a 12 × 16 meter AstroMesh reflector, 128 element L-band antenna, supplied by Astro Aerospace in Carpinteria, California.
 These antennas support up to 351 separate spot beams, each configurable to concentrate power where usage needs it.
 Amateur astronomer observations suspected that the nearby MENTOR 4 USA-202, a satellite belonging to the US National Reconnaissance Office, was eavesdropping on Thuraya 2, and this was reported to be confirmed by documents released on 9 September 2016 by The Intercept as part of the Snowden files.